Rovani's Sandbox

 • Progressive Enhancement: Layer customizations that survive theme updates

 Trade-offs to Consider: Custom themes require higher initial investment and ongoing maintenance but provide maximum control.
+Purchased themes limit flexibility but speed deployment and reduce costs.

 Turning Problems Into Profits